Rockfish-Data/public_tutorials/Use Cases/telecom_ran_schema/rf_telecom_ran_tutorial.md

 - **core_node**: Core network elements like MME, AMF, SMF, UPF
 - **cell_site**: Radio access points serving end users

+The exact schema definition can be found in the tutorial code [here](utils.py).

 ### 1.1 Creating Entities

 An `Entity` represents a table in your synthetic dataset.
 Each entity has: